What is depression?

 What are the basic signs and symptoms of depression?

-The criteria psychiatrist, psychologists and other mental health professionals use for for diagnosing depression are defined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV-TR).
+The criteria psychiatrists, psychologists and other mental health professionals use for for diagnosing depression are defined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR).

-According to the DSM-IV-TR a person is suffering from a major depressive episode if he or she experiences items 1 or 2 from the list of symptoms below, along with and four others, continuously for more than two weeks
+According to the DSM-5-TR a person is suffering from a major depressive episode if he or she experiences items 1 or 2 from the list of symptoms below, along with and four others, continuously for more than two weeks.

 - A persistent low or sad mood